 Is Mangu Dominican or Puerto Rican?

-Mangu is a traditional Dominican dish.
-In Puerto Rico, a similar dish called mofongo is made from green plantains.
-The plantains are boiled then fried and mashed, and rolled into a ball with pieces of fried pork (chicharrones).
-While mangu is typically served for breakfast, mofongo is commonly served for dinner with chicken, steak or shrimp, and a savory sauce.
+Mangú is traditionally Dominican.
+Puerto Rico, is famous for mofongo, which is made by mashing fried green plantains and rolling them into a ball with pieces of fried pork (chicharrones).
+While mangú is typically served for breakfast, mofongo is commonly served at dinnertime with chicken, steak or shrimp, and a savory sauce.

 Similar to mangu, Cubans have their own unique dish called fufu de plátano.
-It’s a combination of ripe and unripe plantains mashed and served with pieces of fried pork belly.
+Fufu is a combination of ripe and unripe plantains mashed and served with pieces of fried pork belly.

 Love this recipe?
 Please leave a 5-star 🌟🌟🌟🌟🌟 rating in the recipe card below & consider scrolling down and leaving me a review if you REALLY liked it.
 Thanks!